 No more hiding behind a mask!
-Print your face to complete the picture
+Foto Master's photo booth software now prints the faces to complete the picture.

-In this article, we will demonstrate how Foto Master customers can print personalized masks using the Foto Master Photo Booth software.
-This can be used with the Foto Master Photo Booth software on our Mirror products as well as Foto Master DSLR Photo Booths or as a standalone setup with a monitor.
+In this article, we will demonstrate how Foto Master’s customers can print personalized masks using Foto Master’s photo booth software.
+This feature can be used with your Foto Master mirror photo booths, DSLR photo booths or as a standalone setup with a monitor.

-Please watch the video below to understand the advantages and disadvantages in each solution:
+Please watch the video below to understand the advantages and disadvantages of each option:

-Step 1: Open the heat presser and raise the heat up to 180 degrees celsius (356 Fahrenheit)
+Step 1: Open the heat press and raise the heat up to 180 degrees Celsius (356 Fahrenheit)